yiftach22/Jammit2/backend/README.md

 ## Notes

-- Authentication is currently mocked (no real implementation)
-- Messages functionality is not implemented yet
 - Location-based search uses Haversine formula for distance calculation
 - Database schema auto-syncs in development mode (set `NODE_ENV=production` to disable)